tanishqqq-hub/Music_Recommendation/README.md

 # Musify

-Musify is a production-style music recommender built with offline feature engineering, matrix factorization, content-based retrieval, and a FastAPI serving layer.
+Musify is a production-style end-to-end music recommendation system built with offline feature engineering, matrix factorization, content-based retrieval, a FastAPI serving layer, and a modern TanStack Start frontend.

-It combines Last.fm 360K listening behavior with Spotify audio features to generate personalized, cold-start, and similar-artist recommendations.
+It combines Last.fm 360K listening behavior with Spotify audio features to generate personalized, cold-start, and similar-artist recommendations through an interactive web interface.

 ## Table of Contents